thisisjofrank/game-tutorial-stage-3-starter/README.md

 ## Enhance the game engine

-Nor for the exciting part!
+Now for the exciting part!
 We'll add some obstacles, collision detection, and game over mechanics to our existing game!

 ### Add new properties to the DinoGame constructor